GomolemoDitlhong/seriti_assessment/README.md

 ## Seriti Technical Assessment

-Laravel 8,Vue.js and Tailwind were used.
-No database require
+Laravel 8, Vue.js and Tailwind were used.
+No database connection required

 ## Future Developments